thaibirding.com by Nick Upton

 At Doi Inthanon we stayed at the very pleasant Inthanon Highland Resort.

 At Doi Ang Kang we stayed at the pleasant bright blue hotel which is on the back street of Ban Khoom: the rooms are clean and have hot showers.
+(Update: all accommodation at Doi Ang Kang has been closed down.)

 At Thatorn we stayed at Garden Home Nature Resort.